Carreau/ipython-wiki/Roadmap:-IPython.md

 ## Release 3.0, July 15, 2014

-Third major milestone
+Development focus for IPython 3.0:

 - Further develop Interactive widgets and non-Python kernels
 - Initial multi-user notebook
   - The multi-user IPython Notebook will map 1:1 to a Linux user environment with existing, trusted users.
-    The notebook server will be run as root, and kernels run as individual users,
-    with the full rights, access, and privileges of those users on the system.
+  - The notebook server will be run as root, and kernels run as individual users, with the full rights, access, and privileges of those users on the system.

 ## Release 4.0, December 25, 2014

-This marks the end of the Sloan Foundation funding, by which point we should have a pretty solid multi-user IPython Notebook server with interactive widgets, and powerful utilities for interacting with other formats, such as generating Sphinx / HTML or LaTeX / PDF documents from IPython Notebooks, and running code in at least a few languages (Python, Ruby, R, etc.).
+This marks the end of the Sloan Foundation funding, by which point we should have a solid multi-user IPython Notebook server with interactive widgets, and powerful utilities for interacting with other formats, such as generating Sphinx / HTML or LaTeX / PDF documents from IPython Notebooks, and running code in at least a few languages (Python, Ruby, R, etc.).

-Obviously, we will never run out of things to do on IPython, but this is our current plan, and we are excited to see where IPython takes us.